Seeded Graph Matching Via Joint Optimization of Fidelity and Commensurability: Demonstrations and Examples

 In this simple bit-flip model, we are still able to demonstrate the flexibility of our algorithm.
-While SGM cannot match graphs with $|n_1|\neq|n_2|$, our JOFC algorithm can handle this difficulty in stride.
+While a single iteration of SGM is not designed for many-to-one matchings, our JOFC algorithm can handle this difficulty in stride.
 To demonstrate this, we consider the case of many--to--one matchings in the present bit-flip model.
 We begin with $G_1\sim$ER(100,0.5), and for each vertex create a Geometric(.2) number of identical vertices in $G_1$ (with at most 10 copies made per vertex).
 In the process, we create a new graph $\widetilde G_1$.
 Here $G_2$ is the bit-flipped version of $\widetilde G_1$.
 We then match $G_1$ to $G_2$; i.e.\@ we seek to match each vertex $i\in V_1$ to its copies in $G_2$.
-We measure performance by looking at the ratio of vertices in $G_2$ matched correctly with the corresponding vertex in $G_1$ for varying levels of $m=$the number of seeded vertices.
+We measure performance by looking at the ratio of vertices in $G_2$ matched correctly with the corresponding vertex in $G_1$ for varying levels of $m,$ the number of seeded vertices.
 When we seed here, for each of the $m$ seeds in $G_1$ we include all matched vertices in $G_2$ as seeds as well.
 The results are summarized in Figure \ref{fig:fig3}.
 Again, note the increased performance as more seeds are incorporated for all values of the bit--flip parameter and the decreased performance as the bit--flip parameter is increased.

-\subsection{Matching c.\! elegans connectomes}
+\subsection{Matching C.\! elegans connectomes}

 The Caenorhabditis elegans (abbreviated C.\! elegans) roundworm has been extensively studied, and is particularly useful due to its simple nervous system.
 The nervous system is believed to be composed of the same 302 labeled neurons for each organism, with 279 neurons making synapses with other neurons.
 These neural connectomes are mapped in \cite{vcel}.
 There are two types of connections between neurons: chemical (chemical synapses) and electrical (junction potentials).
 We wish to match the chemical connectome graph $G_c$ and the electrical connectome graph $G_e$ in order to investigate the extent to which the connectivity structure alone can be used to identify individual neurons across the two connectomes.
 Here we are considering hermaphroditic worms.
 Hence both $G_c$ and $G_e$ are weighted; $G_e$ is undirected; $G_c$ is directed; $G_e$ has self-edges, and $G_c$ does not.
 Both graphs are sparse: $G_e$ has 514 undirected edges out of $\binom{279}{2}$ possible unordered neuron pairs; $G_c$ has 2194 directed edges out of 279$\cdot$ 278 possible ordered neuron pairs.
 Before matching the two graphs, we remove the isolates from each of the individual connectomes, leaving 253 vertices to be matched in each graph.